 Combine nuts, sugar and spices.
 Melt butter in a small saucepan.

 Unroll phyllo sheets on a work surface.
 Trim them to fit approximately a 9- by 13-inch baking pan.
 Place a sheet of plastic wrap over the top of the phyllo and weight this down with a damp towel — this will keep the phyllo moist while you work with it.

 With a pastry brush, coat the inside of the baking pan with butter.
 Lay 1 phyllo sheet in the pan, tucking the ends under, and brush with melted butter.
 Top this with another sheet of phyllo and brush with butter.
 Repeat until you have 5 sheets.
 Sprinkle this sheet evenly with half of the nut mixture.
 Top with another set of 5 butter-brushed sheets and then the rest of the nut mixture.
 Place 5 more butter-brushed sheets on top to form the top crust.
 Brush the top with butter.

 With a sharp knife, score the pastry into diamonds, cutting all the way to the bottom of the pan.
-Bake for about 35 to 45 minutes, or until the pastry is deep golden brown.
+Bake for 35 to 45 minutes, or until pastry is a deep golden brown.

 Recipe by, PCC Chef